ffroliva/mimecast-backend/README.md

   proxy-url: http://localhost:8080
 ````

+The `/servers` and point reads the `app.servers` property and tries to to ping at each server.
+If ping is successful the server is included in a set of available servers.

+`app.proxy-url` defines the proxy server.
+All the incoming data passes thru it to be presented to the client.

 ## Considerations about the stream of data:

 One of the main problems about streaming of data relates to the the capacity of clients/consumers
-to process the volume of incoming data.
-In this app, when searching a folder with many files and
+to process the volume of incoming data being processed.
+In this app, when searching in a folder with many files and
-folders deep, if no **backpressure** mechanism is introduced the browser will probably crash.
+folders deep, if no **backpressure** mechanism is introduced the browser will eventually crash.
-In order to release the pressure to the browser a delayed of 100 miliseconds where introduced and
+In order to release the pressure to the client, a delayed of 100 milliseconds where
-it allowed the browser to handle the incoming data properly.
+introduced and it allowed the browser to handle the incoming data properly.

-## Considerations about the Server Side Event
+## Strategy used to consume incoming data

-Server side events have a accepts `GET` methods and expects to to receive `text/stream` media type'.
+Server side events (SSE) was the strategy used to consume incoming data from the backend.
+SSE only accepts `GET` methods
+and expects to to receive `text/stream` media type'.

+## Types of incoming messages

 The frontend needs to know what type of data is coming from the backend.
 Conventionally messages
-where defined to be of two types `success` or `error`.
-The following `MessageEvent` class was
+where defined to be of two types `success` or `error`. `MessageEvent` class was
-create to wrap data and its types.
+create as a wrapper class so we can control what type of data we will be recieving in the frontend

+## Managing Deserialization

+In this app we can search at various servers simultaneously.
+By default `http://localhost:8080` acts as a proxy
+server receving messages incoming from all other servers.
+To delegate request to non-proxy servers we used `WebClient`.
+While using `WebClient` we faced errors while deserializing the `data` attribute from the `MessageEvent` bean.
+The error happened because the `data` attribute is a generic type and the default serializer doesn't know each concrete
+ type to parse at runtime.
+This error was fix by introducing the `MessageEventDeserializer.class`.

 ```java
 @JsonDeserialize(using = MessageEventDeserializer.class)